Government Center station (Miami): Metrorail and Metromover station

-Development of the civic center was reinvigorated during the 1970s and early 1980s during a Downtown building boom.
-The boom spurred the development and construction of the Stephen P. Clark Government Center, Metrorail, Metromover, and the Miami-Dade Cultural Plaza, which currently includes HistoryMiami and the Miami-Dade Public Library System Main Library.
+Development of the civic center was reinvigorated during the 1970s and early 1980s amid a Downtown building boom, which led to the construction of the Stephen P. Clark Government Center, Metrorail, Metromover, and the Miami-Dade Cultural Plaza, home to HistoryMiami and the Miami-Dade Public Library System Main Library.

 Construction on the present-day Government Center station began in June 1982.
-The station was primarily designed by the Cambridge Seven Associates in collaboration with Edward D. Stone.
-The station was built by the Frank J. Rooney Construction Company.
-Metrorail service, between Overtown and Kendall, following the precise route of the FEC, commenced service May 1984.
+The station was designed by Cambridge Seven Associates in collaboration with Edward D. Stone and built by the Frank J. Rooney Construction Company.
+Metrorail service between Overtown and Kendall commenced in May 1984, following the former Florida East Coast Railway route.

-An unused, partially completed ghost platform for a future East-West Metrorail line is adjacent to the west side of the mezzanine level below the current Metrorail station and is easily visible to passengers transferring from Metromover to Metrorail.
-This platform was part of the original design concept which interfaced with the atrium of the Miami-Dade County Administration Building, and the people mover station.
+An unused, partially completed "ghost platform" for a future East-West Metrorail line is located on the mezzanine level below the current Metrorail platform, visible to passengers transferring from Metromover.
+This platform was part of the original design concept interfacing with the atrium of the Miami-Dade County Administration Building and the Metromover station.

 Florida East Coast Railroad station

-Next to Government Center station is the former site of a railroad station developed in April 1896 as the southern terminus of Henry Flagler's Florida East Coast Railway (FEC).
-The downtown passenger terminal was demolished by November 1963.
-The FEC still owns the old station site, which was occupied by parking lots until 2014.
-It is now MiamiCentral, an intermodal transit hub.
-It has been served by Brightline higher-speed inter-city trains since 2018 and Tri-Rail commuter trains since 2024.
+The station is adjacent to the former site of a railroad station built in April 1896 as the southern terminus of Henry Flagler's Florida East Coast Railway (FEC).
+The terminal was demolished by November 1963.
+The FEC retained ownership of the site, which was used as parking lots until 2014.
+It is now MiamiCentral, an intermodal hub served by Brightline higher-speed inter-city trains since 2018 and Tri-Rail commuter trains since 2024.

 Station layout

-The second floor of the complex includes the main fare control for Metrorail and platforms for the Metromover loops, as well as the Metrofare Shops area.
-The third floor of the complex is a mezzanine for transfers between the two services.
-A ghost platform for a never-built east-west Metrorail line is located on this level.
-The fourth floor of the complex is the Metrorail platform.
-It is the highest transit platform of the Miami-Dade Transit system in height and can hold up to eight Metrorail cars.
+The second floor contains the main Metrorail fare control area, Metromover platforms, and the Metrofare Shops retail area.

+The third floor serves as a mezzanine for transfers between Metrorail and Metromover, includes the unused east–west "ghost platform," and features a pedestrian bridge connecting directly to the southern end of MiamiCentral for Brightline and Tri-Rail passengers.

+The fourth floor houses the Metrorail platform, the highest in the Miami-Dade Transit system, capable of accommodating up to eight-car trains.